-Upon receipt of the appeal, the President will review the OEOEA investigation determinations and the information provided in the letter of appeal.
+Upon receipt of the appeal, the President or his designee will review the OEOEA investigation determinations and the information provided in the letter of appeal.
 The President's decision regarding the appeal will be issued, in writing, to the Complainant, Respondent, and the OEOEA no more than 60 business days from receipt of the appeal letter.
 The President's written decision on the appeal will constitute the final step in the University's administrative process.

 Step 6: Sanctions

 Should the OEOEA conclude that the Respondent's behavior violated the Anti-Harassment and Non-Discrimination Policy; the OEOEA will notify Human Resources or the Office of Community Rights and Responsibilities of the violation.

 For employees, Human Resources may impose disciplinary action up to and including termination of employment.

 For students, the Office of Community Rights and Responsibilities may impose disciplinary action up to and including the removal of the student from the campus community.